Tyson Beckford: Career

-In 1992, "Erik Lauren Counsel" of the hip hop magazine The Source approached Beckford "in Washington Square Park" about being "in a style piece" in the magazine New York City.
+In 1992, Erik Lauren Counsel of the hip hop magazine The Source approached Beckford "in Washington Square Park" about being "in a style piece" in the magazine New York City.
 In an August 2021 VLADTV interview, Beckford clarified that nobody named Jeff Jones "discovered him" and said that "the person who gets the credit is Erik."

 Confusion about his discovery might have happened after a 2005 People magazine interview, when Beckford stated that his career began as he was "minding his own business" in Manhattan's Washington Square Park, when scouts from the hip hop magazine The Source asked him to pose.
 "I'm thinkin', 'Yeah, this is some porno magazine,'" he recalled, "but everything was legit."

 In 1993, Beckford was recruited by Ralph Lauren as the front model for the company's Polo line of male sportswear.

-Beckford was named "Man of the Year" in 1995 by the cable television music channel VH1 and one of the "50 Most Beautiful People in the World" by People magazine.
+Beckford was named "Man of the Year" in 1995 by cable television music channel VH1 and one of the "50 Most Beautiful People in the World" by People magazine.
 He is represented by Soul Artist Management in New York City and D'management Group in Milan.
-He was ranked at No. 38 on VH1's 40 Hottest Hotties of the '90s.
+He was ranked at number 38 on VH1's 40 Hottest Hotties of the '90s.

 In 2003, he appeared on the ABC network's celebrity reality game show I'm a Celebrity...
 Get Me Out of Here!.
 In September 2008, he supported the National RESPECT!
 Campaign against domestic violence, recording a voice message for the Giverespect.org Web site, speaking about the importance of respect for others.

 Beckford co-hosted the modeling contest Make Me a Supermodel on the television channel Bravo with fellow supermodel Niki Taylor.
 The show chose Nicole Trunfio to join Beckford as a mentor to the model contestants for the show's second season.
-Other judges included designer Catherine Malandrino, model Jenny Shimizu, photographer Perou and model scout Marlon.
+Other judges included designer Catherine Malandrino, model Jenny Shimizu, photographer Perou, and model scout Marlon.

 Beckford judged and mentored the contestants of the first few episodes of the Australian version of Make Me a Supermodel with model and former Miss Universe Jennifer Hawkins.
 In 2012, he participated in Fox's dating game show The Choice.

 He was one of the judges on the British version of America's Next Top Model.